 When originally restored, all of Steam Inc's carriages were painted in a Chocolate brown livery with yellow lining in order to differentiate them from the standard NZR red vehicles.
 It was found that the brown tended to fade to a somewhat shabby looking sand colour and required constant re-painting to keep them good looking.
 By the early 1990's NZR, and later Tranz Rail, had changed the colour schemes of their vehicles and the Society decided that it was time to re-paint the cars in as near to the original "Midland Lake" red as could be obtained with standard modern paints.
 In more recent years they have been repainted to represent the later Carnation Red and Post Office red liveries.
 Today our red cars are painted "International Red".

 The society can thus reproduce (complete with an appropriate steam or diesel locomotive) a typical main line train that ran on the New Zealand railway system during the 1920 to 1970 period.

 The society has a number of other vehicles, such as guards and luggage vans, the oil tank wagons that are used as storage/support vehicles for Ka945, several petroleum tank wagons that are being converted to auxiliary water tenders for the steam locomotives, a large steam crane and a variety of 4-wheel and bogie freight vehicles.
 These vehicles are either undergoing or awaiting restoration or are used solely within the Steam Incorporated yard.
-The Society has also, in more recent years, become the custodian of several freight wagons and track repair vehicles that are part of the national Rail Heritage collection.
+The Society has also, in more recent years, become the custodian of several freight wagons and track repair vehicles that are part of the Rail Heritage Rust of New Zealand collection.